nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/version-2/+page.svelte.md

 #### C. Remove the Deprecated `<FluentProvider>` Component

 The `<FluentProvider>` component was deprecated in a previous version and has now been removed.
-You should replace it by initializing the context directly with `createSvelteFluent` and `initFluentContext`.
+You should replace it by initializing the context directly with `createSvelteFluent` and `setSvelteFluent`.

 **Before (v1)**